alex-spataru/HP-Spectre-4101dx-Hackintosh/BigSur_10.16/README.md

     sudo pmset -a hibernatemode 0
     sudo pmset -a disablesleep 1

+#### KEXTs for post-install operation

+I strongly recommend you to compile and use the latest versions of:

+- Lilu
+- WhateverGreen
+- VirtualSMC
+- VoodooPS2
+- AppleALC

+Using a pre-compiled (release) version will not work since Big Sur requires diffent patches & modifications in order to work with your hardware.

 ## ACPI patching

 The patches are done according to the guide for Broadwell CPUs.
 DSDT patch may be necessary to get Trackpad & battery status working.